• Skip to primary navigation

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-You may also like these other easy bakes:
+You may also enjoy these other quick and easy recipes:

 A plate of banana cornflake breakfast cakes with a glass of milk.